 LEDs

 LED headlights also emit a brighter, white light.
-These headlights are found in newer, high-end cars or hybrids.
+These headlights are found in newer cars or hybrids.
 These bulbs use less energy which can reduce the load on your car’s alternator.
-LED headlights offer many additional advantages, such as improved efficiency, light quality, durability and safety.
+LED headlights offer many additional advantages, such as improved efficiency, light quality, durability, and safety.

 Finding replacement headlights for your car

-Depending on the year, make, and model of your car, you may not be able to easily swap out one headlight bulb for another.
-To learn more, read your owner’s manual, call your local auto parts store, or check with your dealer.
-A conversion kit may be needed to make the latest and greatest headlight a reality for your car.
-Some conversions kits may need to be installed by a mechanic while others can be installed by you.
+Depending on your car's year, make, and model, you may not be able to swap out one headlight bulb for another easily.
+Read your owner’s manual, call your local auto parts store, or check with your dealer to learn more.
+A conversion kit may be needed to make your car's latest and greatest headlight a reality.
+Some conversion kits may need to be installed by a mechanic, while you can install others.
 Either way, new headlights may be just what you need to improve your safety and ability to drive at night.

 Don’t forget about your other lights

-Now’s also a good time to check out the other lights on your car to make sure they’re in good working order.
+Now’s also a good time to check out the other lights on your car to ensure they’re in good working order.

 Taillights.
 Produce a red light and help you recognize other vehicles that are driving in front of you.

 Daytime running lights.
-Make it easier for other drivers to see you even on nice, bright, sunny days.
+Make it easier for other drivers to see you even on lovely, bright, sunny days.

 Turn signals.
 Don’t forget to use them!
-It greatly helps other drivers understand what you’re doing.
+It dramatically helps other drivers understand what you’re doing.
 Remember, other drivers can’t read your mind.

 Hazard lights.
-While not used often, they’re very important!
+While not used often, they’re significant!
 Check your car out to make sure you know where to find it.

 Fog/driving lights.
 These are mounted in the lower front of your car and provide additional light in poor driving conditions.
 These lights turn off when you turn on your bright beams.